From Nether Stowey on the Quantock Hills, where Coleridge lived for three years, walk:

 You will travel through a variety of landscapes: heathland, moorland, deciduous & coniferous woodland, farmland, deeply wooded valleys and historic villages with expansive views over to the North Somerset Coast and Wales.
 Every village has at least one pub to provide you with welcome refreshment.
 There are also a number of delightful tea rooms and village shops to visit.

-The Coleridge Way can be completed over three or four consecutive days, making it ideal for a short break.
+The Coleridge Way can be completed over six consecutive days, making it ideal for an excellent walking holiday.
 The Route Guide will help you to plan the trip.
 Stay for a few days and enjoy the high quality bed and breakfast accommodation along the way, all offering a friendly welcome and some providing a baggage transfer service to make your break even more relaxing.